vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 124 commits since the previous release, including 55 fixes.
+More than 130 commits since the previous release, including 57 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Jan 22 02:55:17 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Jan 23 02:53:58 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER